 The Galleries lounge is after security and just before reaching the duty free sales area for gates 50 – 58.
 The lounge is open from 15:00 to 22:45.

 When you enter the lounge there is a small seating area directly ahead.

-This area has a small buffet of soup, salad and cold sandwiches.
+This area has a small buffet of soup, salads and cold sandwiches.

 To the right of the first seating area is the British Airways first class dinning area.
 It was closed since there were no British Airways flights at that time.

 Beverages and additional snacks are behind the first seating area.

 Continue past the self-serve bar to reach the main seating areas are behind the beverage and snack section.
 The seats are comfortable.
 There is a view of the tarmac.
-Electrical outlets, however, are not plentiful.
+Electrical outlets, however, are few.

 To the right of the lounge entrance are the bathrooms and showers.
 I peeked in a shower room just to see what it looked like.